 The pre-clearance surveys undertaken in November 2021 identified 14 individuals of Pultenaea parviflora within the approved construction footprint.
-As part of a pre-clearance inspection (in accordance with the BMP) of Orchard Hills undertaken on 22 and 23 June 2022, further individuals of Dilwynia tenufolia and two individuals of Pultenaea parviflora were identified outside the area which they were previously recorded in November 2021.
-Pultenaea parviflora is listed under the EPBC Act.
+As part of a pre-clearance inspection (in accordance with the BMP) of Orchard Hills, further individuals of Dilwynia tenufolia and two individuals of Pultenaea parviflora were identified outside the area which they were previously recorded in November 2021.
+Pultenaea parviflora parviflora is listed under the EPBC Act.

 All targeted threatened flora surveys were completed in accordance with the Biodiversity Assessment Method (BAM).
-The additional two individuals of Pultenaea parviflora were rooted within exotic grassland cover which did not meet the threshold for further assessment as threatened species habitat in accordance with the BAM requirements.
-The two individuals did not result in changes to the required offsets for the project in accordance with BAM and as such were not reported as an unexpected find.
+Thirty-eight individuals of Pultenaea parviflora were located within the final cleared footprint.
+Of these, 20 were rooted in native vegetation and 18 were rooted in exotic grassland The additional individuals rooted within exotic grassland cover did not meet the threshold for further assessment as 'threatened species habitat' in accordance with the BAM requirements.
+The 18 individuals rooted in exotic grassland did not result in changes to the required offsets for the project in accordance with BAM and as such were not reported as an unexpected find.